-A constant scalar invariant ($CSI$) spacetime is a spacetime such that all of the polynomial scalar invariants constructed from the Riemann tensor and its covariant derivatives are constant \cite{CSI}.
+A constant scalar invariant ($CSI$) spacetime is a spacetime such that all of the polynomial scalar invariants constructed from the Riemann tensor and its covariant derivatives are constant.
+In three and four dimensions, it has been proven that all $CSI$ spacetimes are either locally homogeneous or belong to the degenerate Kundt class \cite{CSI}; it is conjectured that this is true in higher dimensions as well.
 The $VSI$ spacetimes are $CSI$ spacetimes for which all of these polynomial scalar invariants vanish.
-The subset of $CCNV$ spacetimes which are also $CSI$ or $VSI$ are of particular interest.
+The subset of $CCNV$ spacetimes which are also $VSI$ are of interest.
 Indeed, it has been shown previously that the higher-dimensional $VSI$ spacetimes with fluxes and dilaton are solutions of type IIB supergravity \cite{VSISUG}.
-A subset of Ricci type N $VSI$ spacetimes, the higher-dimensional Weyl type N pp-wave spacetimes, are known to be solutions in type IIB supergravity with an R-R five-form or with NS-NS form fields \cite{hortseyt, tseytlin}.
-In fact, all Ricci type N $VSI$ spacetimes are solutions to supergravity and, moreover, there are $VSI$ spacetime solutions of type IIB supergravity which are of Ricci type III, including the string gyratons, assuming appropriate source fields are provided \cite{VSISUG}.
+A subset of Ricci type {\bf N} $VSI$ spacetimes, the higher-dimensional Weyl type\footnote{Weyl and Ricci type are defined in terms of the alignment classification \cite{class}.} {\bf N} pp-wave spacetimes, are known to be solutions in type IIB supergravity with an R-R five-form or with NS-NS form fields \cite{hortseyt, tseytlin}.

+In fact, all Ricci type {\bf N} $VSI$ spacetimes are solutions to supergravity and, moreover, there are $VSI$ spacetime solutions of type IIB supergravity which are of Ricci type {\bf III}, including the string gyratons, assuming appropriate source fields are provided \cite{VSISUG}.
 It has been argued that the $VSI$ supergravity spacetimes are exact string solutions to all orders in the string tension.
 Those $VSI$ spacetimes in which supersymmetry is preserved admit a $CCNV$.
-Higher-dimensional $VSI$ spacetime solutions to type IIB supergravity preserving some supersymmetry are of Ricci type N, Weyl type III(a) or N \cite{CFHP}.
-It is also known that $AdS_d \times S^{(D-d)}$ spacetimes are supersymmetric $CSI$ solutions of IIB supergravity.
-There are a number of other $CSI$ spacetimes known to be solutions of supergravity and admit supersymmetries \cite{CSI}, including generalizations of $AdS \times S$ \cite{Gauntlett}, of the chiral null models \cite{hortseyt}, and the string gyratons \cite{FZ}.
-Some explicit examples of $CSI$ $CCNV$ Ricci type N supergravity spacetimes have been constructed \cite{CFH}.
+Higher-dimensional $VSI$ spacetime solutions to type IIB supergravity preserving some supersymmetry are of Ricci type {\bf N}, Weyl type {\bf III}(a) or {\bf N} \cite{VSISUG}.